TheBarret/Simple-Neural-Network/README.md

 # Simple-Neural-Network
-A simple neural network that can solve simple math sums
+A simple neural network that can solve addition math sums